Relativistic implications of entropy and purity: Canonical quantum information

+The variables \(x_1\) and \(x_2\) represent independent position coordinates of the quantum system.
+In the covariance-matrix representation, these degrees of freedom act formally as canonical modes with conjugate quadratures \((x_i,p_i)\).
+Although the covariance-matrix framework originated for Gaussian optical states, it more generally characterizes the quadratic Hamiltonian (second-moment) dynamics of both Gaussian and non-Gaussian states.
+This correspondence allows the second-order relativistic quantum mechanics developed here to be recast in the language of continuous-variable quantum-information.

+The ten generators separate into two classes, corresponding to noncompact and compact directions in ${\rm sp}(4,{\mathbb R})$.
+The noncompact (boost-like) generators are squeezing transformations, including single-mode and two-mode squeezing.
+The quantities \(s_1\) and \(s_2\) measure the local widths, of \(x_1\) and \(x_2\), while their conjugate variables \(p_{s_1}\) and \(p_{s_2}\) generate single-mode squeezing.
+The parameter \(\beta\) acts as a hyperbolic angle, mapped to the range \(0< \beta < \pi\), and quantifies symmetric correlations between the modes.
+Its conjugate momentum \(p_\beta\) generates the corresponding two-mode squeezing dynamics.

+The compact (rotation-like) generators describe phase and mode-mixing transformations.
+The parameter \(\alpha\) defines a relative phase in the momentum-space correlations, while its conjugate momentum \(p_\alpha\) generates the associated correlation dynamics.
-Non-zero values of $p_{\alpha}$ can be interpreted as an indicator of non-Gaussianity.
-This parameter, together with $p_{\beta}$, also appears in the logarithmic negativity $E_{\cal N}$, derived from the covariance matrix as an indicator of entanglement.
-For $\beta=\pi/2$, the general expression takes the manageable form

-This result, illustrated by the contour plot in Fig.~\ref{fig:En}, shows that the Minkowski distance $p_{\beta}^2-p_{\alpha}^2$ is a dynamical measure of entanglement since the remaining contributions to $E_{\cal N}$ are conserved by unitary evolution at the level of second-order moments.
+The correlation dynamics generated jointly by \(p_\alpha\) and $p_{\beta}$ can be neatly summarized by expressing the logarithmic negativity $E_{\cal N}$, derived from the covariance matrix as an indicator of mode-entanglement as a function of the canonical variables.
+For $\beta=\pi/2$, the general expression takes the manageable form This result, illustrated by the contour plot in Fig.~\ref{fig:En}, shows that the Minkowski distance $p_{\beta}^2-p_{\alpha}^2$ is a dynamical measure of entanglement since the remaining contributions to $E_{\cal N}$ are conserved by unitary evolution at the level of second-order moments.